mlcommons/medperf/docs/mlcubes/mlcube_data.md

 2. Determines how the MLCube root folder will be named.
 3. Gives a Human-readable description to the MLCube Project.
 4. Documents the MLCube implementation by specifying the author.
-5. Indicates how many GPUs should be visible by the MLCube.
+5. Specifies how many GPUs should be visible by the MLCube.
 6. MLCubes use Docker containers under the hood.
-Here, you can provide an image tag to the image that will be created by this MLCube. **You should use a valid name that allows you to upload it to a Docker registry.**
+Here, you can provide an image tag for the image created created by this MLCube. **You should use a valid name that allows you to upload it to a Docker registry.**

 After filling the configuration options, the following directory structure will be generated: